Vikash-8090-Yadav/Celestia-Club/README.md

-- Join or leave clubs: Anyone with an COnflux blockchain account can join the available investment clubs, as well as leave one, with just a couple of clicks.
+- Join or leave clubs: Anyone with an L3 blockchain account can join the available investment clubs, as well as leave one, with just a couple of clicks.

 ![Screenshot from 2024-05-08 01-23-58](https://github.com/Vikash-8090-Yadav/Celestia-Club/assets/85225156/b245c9ec-2f5d-4b1a-8e6e-2ca2fc815041)